apache/nuttx/configs/zp214xpa/README.txt

       rot has set in.
 Now only random garbage appears on the OLED.
 Certainly a lot has changed since 2012, but I cannot see any change to either this configuration, to the LCD driver, or to the LPC2148 support that would affect the operation of the LCD.
+The nsh configuration is still functional.